wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 # EdgeCmd utility

-With EdgeCmd utility, you can configure and administer Edge Data Store on Linux and Windows just like with REST and command line arguments.
+With the EdgeCmd utility, you can configure and administer Edge Data Store on Linux and Windows just like with REST and command line arguments.

 **Note:** Configuration and administrative REST interfaces are generally exposed through the command line.
 Read/write capabilities to the EDS storage component, OMF ingresss and SDS read/write capabilities are only available using the REST API.